CommonWealthRobotics/auto-configured-vitamins/README.md

 # Configurqtions

-there are 2 example sets of constraints:
+There are two example constratint sets:

 ```
 constraints1.json